 All references should be included in the text in square brackets in their order of appearance, e.g., [1] [1,2] [1-4].
 In the reference list, use the Vancouver style (see IEEE Transactions on Biomedical Engineering or Annals of Biomedical Engineering).
 The main goal is to be consistent in your formatting of references.

-References to Computers in Cardiology (or Computing in Cardiology) proceedings should include the volume and page numbers, unless no page numbers were included (post 2016).
+References to Computers in Cardiology (or Computing in Cardiology) proceedings should include the volume and page numbers, unless no page numbers were included (post -2016).
 Check the style in the examples below.

 6. Final checks